Christian Kern: Personal life

-In 1985 Kern married Karin Wessely, with whom he has three sons.
-In 2001, his marriage with Wessely, who is a local SPÖ politician in Mödling, a district capital south of Vienna, ended in divorce.
-Wessely however supported his nomination as successor to Faymann, and highly praised him as a charismatic personality, who is able to unite the more left-aligned and the more right-aligned factions of their party.
+In 1985, Kern married Karin Wessely, with whom he has three sons.
+In 1988, his marriage with Wessely, who was a local SPÖ politician in Mödling, a district capital south of Vienna, ended in divorce.
+Wessely supported his nomination as successor to Faymann and highly praised him as a charismatic personality who is able to unite the more left-aligned and the more right-aligned factions of their party.
 With his second wife, Eveline Steinberger, he has a daughter.
+This marriage ended in a divorce in 2022.